 Please let us know straight away if you're not happy with anything we've done.
+We'll try sorting it out as soon as we can.

-If you're still not happy and want to complain, refer to the Complaints section in your customer handbook.
+If you're still not happy and want to complain, you need to see Complaints in your customer handbook.